jralph/docker-examples/php+nginx/README.md

 # Run using local code.
 # Install deps.
 # Remember to set your uid/gid (using -u) if you're not running on OSX.
-docker run -it -v $PWD:/var/app docker-php-example-deps install
+docker run -it -v $PWD:/var/app docker-php-example-installer install

 # Remember to set your uid/gid (using -u) if you're not running on OSX.
 docker run -it -v $PWD:/var/app --network=docker-php-example -n backend docker-php-example-backend